-Issues addressed but not limited to the following:
+Issues addressed include, but are not limited to the following:

 Abuse (physical, psychological, sexual, finiancial)